-Patients need to receive the best-approved care for DME & RVO wherever they live so that the cost factor of travel and medication out-of-pocket expenses does not prevent them from getting this care.
+Patients need to receive the best - approved care for AMD (DME & RVO) where ever they live so that the cost factor of travel and medication out-of-pocket expenses prevent them from getting this care.

-2.4 Impact on Caregivers
+2.4 Impact on caregivers

-With diagnosis of DME or RVO of a loved one, caregivers have to deal with all the emotional effects of vision loss in someone who had been previously independent, and deal also with their own emotions.
+With diagnosis of AMD or RVO of a loved one, caregivers have to deal with all the emotional effects of vision loss in someone who had been previously independent, and deal also with their own emotions.
 Caregivers need to provide a safe environment for the patient.
 They may need to possibly take time off work to transport patient to medical appointments, shopping, etc. They may need to do more household chores especially if the patient live alone.
 They may need to provide comfort and reassurance to the patient.